 DFW DWI and Medical Professional Job and Licensing Consequences

 Like in most instances of DWI, how a DUI charge or conviction will impact your future as a medical professional largely depends on the circumstances of your case.
 For doctors and nurses specifically, neither the Texas Medical Board nor the Texas Board of Nursing can discipline a doctor or nurse’s license or registration for a DWI arrest alone.
-The Texas Medical Board requires the doctor to have also done things like committed unprofessional conduct, used drugs or alcohol in a manner which the Board believes endangered a patient’s life, or suffer from a medical or physical condition such as addiction.
+The Texas Medical Board requires the doctor to have also done things like committed unprofessional conduct, used drugs or alcohol in a manner that the Board believes endangered a patient’s life, or suffer from a medical or physical condition such as addiction.
 After a doctor is arrested for DWI, the board will conduct its own investigation.

 The Texas Board of Nursing will also conduct its own investigation of Dallas nurses charged with DWI to determine if the case involves things like moral turpitude, a rehabilitative attitude, or impairment of the ability, capacity, or fitness required to perform nursing duties.
 The Board of Nursing will then deliberate on whether license restriction or license discipline is necessary.
 DFW doctors, nurses, and all other medical professionals should keep in mind that Texas is an at-will state, so even if your particular board of licensing doesn’t penalize you, your employer may deem a DWI as an offense worth firing over.

 Other consequences a Dallas medical professional should consider in a DUI charge are the driver’s license suspension or revocation, the social stigma that may be attached to your practice, and the extensive time away from work being charged with and fighting a DWI can take.
 An experienced DWI defense attorney can fight against all of these consequences of a DWI in the Dallas area and work to protect your future as a medical professional in the metroplex.